 Research and innovation ideas to address Covid-19Return to opportunities

 The AHRC welcomes applications to the UKRI open call for research and innovation ideas to address the COVID-19 pandemic and its impacts.
-Applications should be made using the form listed on the UKRI Coronavirus hub, following the Call Guidance there.
-The call is open and early applications are encouraged.
+Applications should be using the process detailed on the UKRI Coronavirus hub, following the Call Guidance there.
+Please note that the application process has changed and submissions should be made through Je-S; please follow the guidance linked to above.

 Proposals will be accepted from anyone eligible to apply for AHRC funding.

-- Towards a National Collection: digital capacity and digital engagement with cultural assets during the COVID-19 lockdown and during the period of emergence from lockdown, lessons to be learned from these for future patterns of cultural engagement, and related issues.
+Alongside the priority areas listed on the UKRI Call Guidance page, AHRC has been running a highlight notice for applicants working in the Towards a National Collection area, particularly looking at: digital capacity and digital engagement with cultural assets during the COVID-19 lockdown and during the period of emergence from lockdown, lessons to be learned from these for future patterns of cultural engagement, and related issues.

 How to make an application